 Leaf Spot (Phyllosticta Spot)

 Leaf spot disease is the least threatening among all 3 diseases discussed.
 It only affects the leaves of the plant by causing lesions on the surface of the leaves.
-The fungus is propagated through the water.
+This is another fungal issue that can arrive via contaminated water.

 It turns the infected section of the plant foliage brown and if it’s not treated early, the most that will happen is the leaves fall off and the plant looks a little unhealthy.